 Allperestroika

-While browsing through scanned old newspapers, one can't help but think about the consistency of marketing techniques and the nature of human behavior.
-Various discounts, 'grab it on sale,' 'lose weight effortlessly'—these didn't arise yesterday, nor during the golden age of television in the 80s and 90s.
-Moreover, it's quite amusing to see present-day brands presented in vintage form—it turns out they were already around back then.
+While browsing through scanned old newspapers, it is impossible not to think about the consistency of marketing techniques and the nature of human behavior.
+Various discounts, 'grab it on sale,' 'lose weight effortlessly'— these tricks didn't appear yesterday, nor during the golden age of television in the 80s and 90s.
+Moreover, it's quite amusing to see present-day brands presented in vintage form.

 Sometimes, through advertisements, we can witness the progression of history.
 The 1920s marked the dawn of mass automobile production in the USA, largely driven by the activities of the 'Ford' automotive concern.
 In a newspaper ad from 1920, there is a direct explanation of what 'closed cars' are and how well they perform in winter and rain.
 Yes, at that time, such things needed clarification.
 And of course, the timeless call to action, 'Place your order today,'.